ansible/ansible/docs/docsite/rst/user_guide/collections_using.rst

 Verifying collections with ``ansible-galaxy``
 ---------------------------------------------

 Once installed, you can verify that the content of the installed collection matches the content of the collection on the server.
+This feature expects that the collection is installed in one of the configured collection paths and that the collection exists on one of the configured galaxy servers.

 .. code-block:: bash